pvande/wip-compiler/docs/parser/node-usage.md

 ### NODE_COMPOUND

 A compound node represents a decomposition of a more complex syntactical construction.
-Which construction it represents – and therefore, where data will be stored – will be designated by `flags`.
+Each compound node is composed of multiple simpler nodes, stored contiguously in the `body` slot.
+Which construction it represents – will be designated by the `flags` slot.

-#### COMPOUND_DECL_ASSIGN

-Created when parsing a unified declaration and assignment, the `lhs` of this node contains the declaration itself, and the `rhs` contains a well-formed assignment.
+Noteworthy `flags` are:

+* `COMPOUND_CODE_BLOCK` – created for each new block of code, e.g. a function
+  body.
+* `COMPOUND_DECL_ASSIGN` – created for statements that both declare and immediately assign to a new variable.

 ### NODE_DECLARATION